m-moya/CleaningDataProject/README.md

 # CleaningDataProject
 Course Project for Getting and Cleaning Data Course

+The data was original  from the UCI machine learning site and obtained from the Coursera website and saved in a subdirectory called "UCI HAR Dataset" with the original paths.

 The X_train.txt data was combined with the X_test.txt data with the X_train.txt in the initial rows.
 Train was put in first in subsequent joins to maintain consistency.